gethugothemes/persian-hugo/exampleSite/content/faq/faq.md

 I also have select dates each month where I will be in the Tampa Bay/St. Pete area for no additional mileage fee!
 These will vary every month but will typically be around/over a weekend.
 Don't hesitate to ask if you're from that area!

 I also travel out of state (some restrictions may apply currently), but there is a travel fee added on instead of the mileage fee.
-The travel fee varies slightly by location, but expect a minimum of $350.
+The travel fee varies slightly by location, but expect a minimum of $400.
 If I am booking more than one session in your area, that fee may be split between clients!
 So tell your friends! ;)

 **-How soon do I get my photos?**

-Portrait and branding photos will be sent to you within three weeks maximum.
-Weddings will be within one month of the wedding date!
+Portraits and wedding photos will be sent to you within one month maximum.
+Branding photos are a two week maximum.
 Usually it's only a week or two because I am so excited to get your photos to you, but busier times of year cause for more delays.
 However, I always send a sneak peek soon after your session!

 **-I'm awkward and don't know how to pose.**